 - Don’t forget to pack a pair of lightweight and comfortable walking shoes.
 I (Sarah) have traveled with these shoes by Columbia and Reef.
 Kris prefers wearing these shoes by Merrell and Sanuk.

-- We’re certain you’ll be snapping tons of photos during your trip.
+- We’re certain you’ll be snapping tons of photos during your trip to Germany.
 Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, and is a slim and lightweight budget camera).
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 - It’s easy to get turned around or lost in any new city!
 Be sure to have a good city map and/or guidebook prior to arriving.
 Our Dresden Self-Guided Walking Tour is a great resource!

 - Whether you travel with a backpack or a suitcase, you will also want a great day pack to organize and secure all of your essential everyday travel items!

 - If you haven’t already obtained travel insurance for your trip to Europe, consider traveling protected with World Nomads.